-The dark frontier romance Red Black Dawning is currently in the making with an expected word count of approx. 80K.
+The dark frontier romance Red Black Dawning is currently in the making with an expected word count of approx. 80K and a projected release fall 2020.

 Anno 1865.
 Three regional conflicts, three conflicted hearts.

 As the Indian Wars rage in Colorado, Ute hunter Tókwar wanders without purpose after finding his wife and unborn son murdered and mutilated by white trappers.
 Sick with grief, he’s about to leave for the Spirit World when he witnesses a joint Arapaho/Cheyenne attack on a convoy.

 Becoming responsible for a newborn amid the chaos and pain gives Tókwar some solace, but he knows it’s temporary.
 The beautiful, feisty mixed-blood mother is restless, and despite his growing attraction for her and fatherly love for her son, he and Hevo must travel east and return her safely to her man.
 But how will he enter the Pale Faces’ war zone without risking his life—or once more losing his heart?

 About the project: